devdeepak06/LeetCode-Problems/README.md

-# LeetCode-Problems-in-Java
+# LeetCode-Problems
 #

-# This repository contains my solutions to the LeetCode problems in Java.
+# This repository contains my solutions to the LeetCode problems mix in Java and javascript.

 #

 # The problems are sorted by difficulty level.

 #

-# The solutions are written in Java 8.

 #

 # The solutions are tested and their runtime beats 100% of the submissions.